Lacey, Oh Lacey

 Jorden Demerritte

-Tucked away neatly in an inconspicuous tin round box that is painted white and lined with delicate lace and floral appliques are slivers of lace trims cut haphazardly.
-The box originally belonged to Ms. Arlice, the coordinator of an afterschool program I attended throughout elementary school.
-Similar to the edges of the lace with stalks of thread ends fraying about, our relationship has worn the multitude of years that have passed by with a lightness of heart and spirit.
 I still remember her heavily perfumed office room that smelled of lavender and the gray cloud of tight curls atop her head.
 She would look at me dearly and coo at me whenever I came into her room.
-She would parse my face to determine how I felt and with a gentle change her posture and choice of words given what she picked up on.
-All the while in her chair, she looked so small and tiny, yet she’d lift up and tower over me, at 5’ 11”, swaying in the wind like a tree.
+She would parse my face to determine how I felt and gently change her posture and choice of words given what she picked up on.
+All the while, in her chair hunched towards her computer screen, she looked so small and tiny, yet she’d lift up and tower over me, standing at 5’ 11” and swaying like a tree.

 When I see lace now, whether encased behind glass at the Isabella Gardner’s Museum in Boston or on a shirt tucked away in my closet, it is a reminder of the invisible thread tying me to the people I love.